 3. Kameleon Rose Travel Dress

 I apologise, this one is mainly for the girls (but I have no problem if any guys want it too!)
 This dress is such a useful item to have, it is actually twenty items of clothing in one.
 It can be turned from a dress to pants, from a top to a skirt.
-So overall your traveller will need less clothes when packing.
-Plus it is quick drying, has a hidden pocket and rolls up really small.
+So overall your traveller will need fewer clothes when packing.
+Plus it is quick-drying, has a hidden pocket and rolls up really small.
 Saving space and time, two things backpackers always need more of.

 Use the code “natpacker” at the checkout to get 10% off the Travel Dress when you purchase here.